Recycling rate

 Recycling service

-Monmouthshire County Council (MCC) provides a weekly multi-stream recycling collections service to its residents.
+Monmouthshire County Council (MCC) provides a weekly kerbside-sort collections service for recycling.
+This means it collects recyclable materials in separate containers.

 It collects:

-• food waste every week, from a blue bin using caddy liners provided by the Council for free.
-The Council also provides a grey kitchen caddy, and residents can collect extra caddy liners from Community Hubs and Libraries;
+• food waste every week, from a blue caddy using caddy liners provided by the Council for free; and

-• metal cans, tins, aerosols and foil, plastic bottles, pots, tubs and trays, and food and drink cartons (such as Tetra Pak) every week, from a reusable purple bag;
+• from a reusable purple bag for metal cans, tins, aerosols and foil, plastic bottles, pots, tubs and trays, and food and drink cartons (such as Tetra Pak), and

-• cardboard and paper every week, from a reusable red bag; and
+• from a reusable red bag for cardboard and paper.

 MCC also collects:

-• nappies and hygiene waste every two weeks in single-use yellow bags, if residents have registered for this service;
+• nappies and hygiene waste every two weeks in single-use yellow sacks.
+Residents don't need to register for this free service and may collect yellow sacks from their local Community Hub;

-• garden waste every two weeks between March and December, from a green wheelie bin.
-This service costs £50 per bin; and
+• garden waste every two weeks between March and December from a green wheelie bin, from homes registered for this chargeable service; and

 Visit Monmouthshire County Council's website.